Boris Smirnov (ethnologist): Ethnographic material

 Ethnographic material includes old Moksha rites, traditions, bygone tales, pagan beliefs, mythology, legends and folklore material reflecting life and customs.
-Major part consists of tales and legends regarding toponimy history: founding of villages, names of rivers, lakes and gorges.
+Major part consists of tales and legends regarding toponymy history: founding of villages, names of rivers, lakes and gorges.

 Letters to Kremlin regarding Mordovia renaming

 Since Boris Smirnov had learnt Moksha language and discovered many facts of the ancient Mokshaland history that been never taught in schools he was convinced that the term Mordovia was historically incorrect and moreover derogatory or to be precise was an ethnic slur for Mokshas and Erzyas.
-He applied for the republic renaming to the government with all the evidence he had proving that the term Mordovia does not comply the contemporary situation and republic must have been renamed to Erzya-Moksha.
+He applied for the republic renaming to the government with all the evidence he had proving that the term Mordovia does not comply with the contemporary situation and republic must be renamed to Erzya-Moksha.
 He received an answer that he might be under some misapprehension.
 He went to Moscow hoping that a personal appointment would solve the misunderstanding.
 He wrote again and made appointments again.
 Olenin suggests this was in vain, writing: "He was lucky not to be arrested for his views opposing the Communist Party line, may be because he was treated as not entirely healthy person."